 Instead of dwelling too much on your negative thoughts and emotions, focus more of your time and space on the positive things in your life.
 Some days, you’ll have to dig deeper than others to find positive.
 That’s OK.
 It’s there, I promise.
 And don’t forget, “positive” is not black and white.
 It is a spectrum.
 So, perhaps, instead of thinking in terms of “positive” and “negative” feelings and experiences, think about “better” and “worse” feelings and experiences, with more time and energy focused on “better.”
 This practice will soon bring about positive change in your life.

 You’ve heard that positive energy attracts more positive energy, and it’s so true.
 Dealing with your negativity because it’s there, but don’t let it overcome your positivity, even in your journal.
-Happiness is wanting what you have, not having what you want, and this mentality of focusing on the positive will propel you onto a path of incredible growth and fulfilment.
+Happiness is wanting what you have, not having what you want, and this mentality of focusing on the positive will propel you onto a path of incredible growth and fulfillment.

-#2 | Getting Some Clarity
+2. Getting Some Clarity

 Sometimes, time flies by so fast that we never get a chance to process the ups and downs of our daily lives.
 Sometimes, we experience certain problems that seem to plague us again and again.
-Sometimes, we find ourselves trapped in patterns of harmful behaviour.
+Sometimes, we find ourselves trapped in patterns of harmful behavior.

-Sometimes, we even wonder who we really are.
-Journaling is a great way to get perspective out of our experiences and behaviours and to learn from them.
+Sometimes, we even wonder who we are.
+Journaling is a great way to get perspective out of our experiences and behaviors and to learn from them.
 It teaches us about ourselves, what motivates us, what makes us happy, what we’re afraid of, what we’re inspired by, what causes us pain.
 It brings us to our senses.
 It allows us to observe our lives from a third-party perspective, objectively, almost.
 It tracks our decision-making processes and the consequences of the choices we make.

 For example, imagine that you’re involved in a long-term romantic relationship that no longer feels right.
 Your partner seems happy enough, and your friends and family have only positive things to say about the relationship, but something is missing from you.
 You’re miserable, lonely, and confused.
 It would be easy just to truck along as you have been unhappy and dissatisfied since you have little or no external validation of your doubts about the relationship.
 After all, every relationship has its ups and downs, and it’s normal not to feel happy all the time, right?

 Your partner isn’t complaining; your loved ones are supportive, so why should you be concerned?
 But a little journal writing will answer some questions for you.
 You are discontent.
 You need something more in the relationship, or maybe you just need to leave the relationship.
-Regardless of what other people think, your journal writing gives you the means to be totally honest with yourself about what you need in a partnership and whether your current relationship is serving those needs.
-From there, your writing can provide you with clarity as to the best steps to take, perhaps a serious talk with your partner or couples counselling or even terminating the relationship.
+Regardless of what other people think, your journal writing gives you the means to be honest with yourself about what you need in a partnership and whether your current relationship is serving those needs.
+From there, your writing can provide you with clarity as to the best steps to take, perhaps a serious talk with your partner counseling or even terminating the relationship.

 Because of the many benefits journal writing provides, mental clarity is one of the most important.
 There’s no magic formula to writing in a way that clears away your mental clutter.
 When you have a problem or a question or a joy or whatever, just write it down.
 Write about it.
 Describe the problem or experience, describe the way you feel about it, and write down your thoughts on the subject.